automatic-controls/powerbi/README.md

 9. The script deletes *./regfox/body.html*.
 10. The CSV document is automatically synced / uploaded to [Sharepoint].

-If an error occurs at any step in the process, the batch script is configured to notify a channel in [Microsoft Teams].
+If an error occurs at any step in the process, the batch script is configured to send email notifications.
 Detailed error information can be found in *./regfox/log.txt*.

 ### cradlepoint